-A method that is associated only with the type itself (as opposed to a particular instance of the type) is called a static method (see \$8.4.3).
+A method that is associated only with the type itself (as opposed to a particular instance of the type) is called a static method (see §8.4.3).

-A method that is associated with an instance of the type is either an instance method or a virtual method (see $\S8.4.4$).
+A method that is associated with an instance of the type is either an instance method or a virtual method (see §8.4.4).
 When they are invoked, instance and virtual methods are passed the instance on which this invocation is to operate (known as this or a this pointer).

 The fundamental difference between an instance method and a virtual method is in how the implementation is located.
 An instance method is invoked by specifying a class and the instance method within that class.
-The object passed as this can be null (a special value indicating that no instance is being specified) or an instance of any type that inherits (see §8.9.8) from the class that defines the method.
+Except in the case of instance methods of generic types, the object passed as this can be null (a special value indicating that no instance is being specified) or an instance of any type that inherits (see §8.9.8) from the class that defines the method.
 A virtual method can also be called in this manner.
 This occurs, for example, when an implementation of a virtual method wishes to call the implementation supplied by its base class.
 The CTS allows this to be null inside the body of a virtual method.